-First of all, please let me clarify this: Romanians (most of them, but not me) are really crazy about the american dream and we love to copy every single stupid thing that is a trend in the US.
-Including Valentine’s Day.
+First of all, please let me clarify this: Romanians (most of them) are really crazy about the American dream and we love to copy every single bad or good thing that is a trend in the US.
+This also includes Valentine’s Day.

 Here in Romania we have our own Valentine’s Day – it’s called Dragobete.

 Dragobete is celebrated each year on the 24th of February and it’s believed that it also celebrates the first day of Spring.
 Drabogete is the son of Baba Dochia (another Romanian myth) and he’s like Cupid, but he doesn’t make people fall in love.

 Dragobete’s Day Celebrations

 Its main purpose was to celebrate love and fertility and, of course, there were some really interesting traditions:

 - young men and women used to go to pick up fresh flowers from the forest.
 When they came back to the village, girls would start running and if a boy catches a girl, he will kiss her and they would become engaged (this is a really wrong way to get engaged);

 - if you cry on Dragobete’s Day, you’ll have bad luck for the rest of the year;

 - if you were a single guy on Dragobete’s Day, you would be single until the next celebration – for a whole year;